back to top

 The first step is to adjust your basic settings.
 If the color cast on your image looks unnatural, feel free to play around with your white balance.

 When you feel the colors are finally spot on, tweak your Exposure slider to make your image bright enough.
-Then, increase your contrast to make the details look prominent.

 Next, adjust your highlights and shadows.
 Doing so brings out the depth of the iris.
-You can also change the Black and White level to fine-tune the image’s contrast.

-Crop the Sclera Out of the Way
+Crop Out the White of the Eyes

 Sometimes, even using a macro lens with a long focal length isn’t enough to get super close to the iris.

 If you zoom all the way and still see the sclera, then think about cropping it out in post.
-This technique allows you to “zoom in” closer to the eye by clipping out parts of the image.

 Just remember not to overcrop as it can affect the quality of your image.
+The more you clip out of the picture, the more grainy and pixelated it will get.

 Taking photos of eyes is easy especially if you’ve done macro photography before.
 The secret is to keep your camera and subject stable.
 And to pay attention to the lighting in your location.

+When you have the perfect light and focus, you can expect great results.
 See what it’s like to look at the windows to the soul up close.